binkith/uAPIDocViewer/README.md

 Having found the default schema UI of uAPI documentation difficult, I wanted to create my own easy flexible viewer out of passion.
 Feel free to check the output [here](http://apps.binkith.com/uAPIDocViewer/Home/Viewer)

-You can browse the sample URLs or you can enter any schema URL see the modified UI.
+You can browse the sample URLs or you can enter any schema URL to see the modified UI.

 **Three UI modes are available as of now**